 In 16th-century rural England, Agnes and William Shakespeare are confronted with the death of their only son.
-PG-13; 2 hours, 5 minutes.
+This screening commemorates the birthday of the Bard as well as his 154 sonnets.

 Directed by Chloé Zhao, "Hamnet" is a luminous adaptation of Maggie O’Farrell’s celebrated novel, blending historical drama with profound, lyrical emotional intimacy.
 The film stars Jessie Buckley in her Academy Award-winning role as Agnes, a woman of deep, earthy intuition and the wife of ambitious, fledgling playwright William Shakespeare, played by Paul Mescal.